Remember that Walden’s Title IV Code is 025042.

 This sequence represents the minimum time to completion.
-Time to completion may vary by student, depending on individual progress and credits transferred, if applicable.
+Time to completion will vary by student, depending on individual progress and credits transferred, if applicable.
 For a personalized estimate of your time to completion, call an enrollment advisor at 1-866-492-5336.

 Apply Now | Live Chat | Call Us

-© 2015 Walden University
+© 2016 Walden University